 Recessed lighting is a popular choice among homeowners because this method provides ample light while blending in with the ceiling.
 It is an unobtrusive lighting option that unifies large rooms and is relatively inexpensive.

 Despite its appeal, many people do not know how to fix recessed lights that won’t stay up or appear to be sliding from the ceiling, despite how common sagging recessed lighting is for electricians.
 Fixing recessed lighting can depend on what trim option your recessed lights are fitted with and how the recessed lighting was installed.
 Recessed lights use a non-adjustable or adjustable trim depending on the purpose of the fixture.
 The first step to fixing recessed lighting is determining what type of trim you have.

 Recessed Lighting Trim Types

 Recessed lighting trims are used to conceal the lamp or housing behind them, direct and shape the beam of light, and add an aesthetic appeal to an environment.
-Understanding what type of trim you have is the key to fixing recessed lighting or determining when you need a professional electrician.
+Understanding what type of trim you have is the key to fixing recessed lighting that falls down or determining when you need a professional electrician.

 - Baffled Trim: Inside surface is ribbed and designed to absorb and trap excess light.
 Minimizes glare, softens bright light, and diffuses light to a broad area of the room.

 - Reflectors: Sits recessed into the trim with a highly polished smooth inside surface that provides a higher light output for tasks like reading, cooking, or working.
 Maximizes beam spread produced by the light.